 As good as all of this may sound, there was still a problem.
-Lenscrafters was a public company that didn't look like it was broken, so why make changes, particularly dramatic changes in philosophy, principles and values?
+LensCrafters was a public company that didn't look like it was broken, so why make changes, particularly dramatic changes in philosophy, values, and principles?
 Furthermore, Dave was the CEO who had to report to a board and shareholders.
 Would the board and the shareholders allow him to make this wholesale change?
 What would it look like?
-He couldn't do it without the support from his management team?
+And he couldn't do it without the support from his management team?
 How was he to sell them on his radical approach?

 Dave knew that there was great risk in seeking to make these changes, but he also knew that he couldn't live anymore the way he lived in the past.
 He had a new understanding of the relevance of God and the Bible to business.
 Despite the apparent success of his company, he knew that the foundation was flawed.
 His old way of doing business was not going to work, long term.
-Therefore, he determined that if he was going to fail; he would fail by following his convictions.
+Therefore, he determined that he had to change, and the company had to change.
+This was the right course.
+If he was going to fail; he would fail by following his convictions.

-Dave's experience was similar to Peter walking on water.
+Dave's experience was similar to Peter walking on water in the following story.

 During the fourth watch of the night Jesus went out to them, walking on the lake.
 When the disciples saw him walking on the lake, they were terrified.

 "It's a ghost," they said, and cried out in fear.
 But Jesus immediately said to them: "Take courage!
 It is I. Don't be afraid."
 "Lord, if it's you," Peter replied, "tell me to come to you on the water."
 "Come," he said.
 Then Peter got down out of the boat, walked on the water and came toward Jesus.
 But when he saw the wind, he was afraid and, beginning to sink, cried out, "Lord, save me!"
 Immediately Jesus reached out his hand and caught him.
 "You of little faith," he said, "why did you doubt?"
 And when they climbed into the boat, the wind died down.
 Then those who were in the boat worshiped him, saying, "Truly you are the Son of God."
 Matthew 14:25-33 (NIV)

-Jesus identified himself to the disciples in the midst of a storm.
+Jesus identified himself to the disciples during a storm.
 Peter decided to put out a fleece.
 He asked the Lord to command him to walk on the water knowing that if the Lord commands it, there would be provision.
 Imagine Peter's courage to take that first step.
 The boat offered apparent safety.
-Most of us will take apparent safety over trying to do what looks impossible - walking on water in the midst of a storm.
-Indeed such a step would be fool hearty except that Peter was commanded to do it.
+Most of us will take apparent safety over trying to do what looks impossible-walking on water in the midst of a storm.
+Indeed, such a step would be fool hearty except that Peter was commanded to do it.